-The first method (rigorous empirical public corroboration) is quite useful for proving the existence of a reality, but useless for proving the nonexistence of a reality.
+The first method (rigorous public corroboration) is quite useful for proving the existence of a reality, but useless for proving the nonexistence of a reality.
 If, for example, I wish to prove the existence of dogs, I need only experience one, and have other people corroborate that experience.
-However, if I wish to prove the nonexistence of, say, phoenixes, I would have to experience everything that there is to experience not only in this universe, but in any other domain of reality beyond this universe, be certain that I had exhausted the entire range of possible experiences, and notice that phoenixes are not there.
+However, if I wish to prove the nonexistence of, say, phoenixes, I would have to experience everything that there is to experience, be certain that I had exhausted the entire range of possible experiences, and notice that phoenixes are not there.
 This would seem to be a rather daunting prospect.

-Proving the nonexistence of God by this method is even more daunting, because God, as defined (an unrestricted reality without intrinsic or extrinsic restrictions or boundaries), cannot be apprehended as a whole by the restricted sensory apparatus and methods of human observation.
-If God is to be experienceable, God would have to reveal Himself - to make Himself accessible to us (such as an experience of His love or beauty - as in mystical or religious experience).
-100 Therefore, the first method of disproof cannot be applied to an unconditioned, unrestricted being (God).
+Proving the nonexistence of God by this method is even more daunting, for God, as defined (an unrestricted reality without intrinsic or extrinsic restrictions or boundaries), cannot be apprehended as a whole by the restricted sensory apparatuses and methods of human observation.
+If God is to be experienceable, God would have to reveal Himself partially - to make Himself accessible to us (such as an experience of His love or beauty - as in mystical or religious experience).100 Therefore, the first method of disproof cannot be applied to an unconditioned, unrestricted being (God).